 What’s the difference between online and hybrid?

-Internet courses are delivered entirely via the internet, which means students can complete the courses without attending any traditional face-to-face classes.
-An internet course is one in which Moraine Valley professors use a learning management system to deliver all content, facilitate interpersonal communication (faculty-student and student-student communication), collect all student work, and assess student performance.
-However, an internet course may require a face-to-face orientation, a placement test session on campus or an exam to be taken at a proctored test site.
+Online courses are delivered entirely via the internet, which means students can complete the courses without attending any traditional face-to-face classes.
+An online course is one in which Moraine Valley professors use a learning management system to deliver all content, facilitate interpersonal communication (faculty-student and student-student communication), collect all student work, and assess student performance.
+However, an online course may require a face-to-face orientation, a placement test session on campus or an exam to be taken at a proctored test site.

 Myths and Realities of Online Learning